-When church leaders take on an authority that only belongs to the Lord, people under their influence could tend to do one of the following:
+When church leaders take on an authority that only belongs to the Lord, people in their influence could tend to do one of the following:

 - They might think they can get away with not fulfilling the Great Commission as long as their leader doesn't know. -- But, the One who does have full authority to command this action always sees what they are doing.